INVESTIGATING MUSEUM COLLECTIONS: A COMBINATION OF DIGITAL AND TECHNICAL ART HISTORY

 There are no specific requirements.
 However, a basic knowledge of 20th to 21st century arts is preferable.

-Attention will be paid to the forms of representation of the collections, highlighting the role of artistic practices and cultural and creative industries in collaborating in the digital curation of museum spaces to improve access to knowledge of works of art.
+Attention will be paid to the forms of representation of the collections, highlighting the role of cultural and creative industries in collaborating in the digital curation of museum spaces to improve access to knowledge of works of art.

 The aim of the lectures, which complement the study of bibliographic texts, is to provide useful tools for recognising these resources as a means of communicating, sharing, and interpreting cultural heritage.
 They will then identify the characteristics that are essential for the design of digital cultural platforms in terms of innovation and research.